ExpertiseConflict Prevention and Early Warning Systems

 In 2019, she won a Guggenheim Fellowship for her research in the Middle East, and in 2020, she received the American Academy of Arts and Letters highest prize for non-fiction, the Blake Dodd, for her body of work spanning three decades.
 She is a Global Affairs columnist for Foreign Policy Magazine and The National, in Abu Dhabi.

 From 2017 to 2018, Janine was the Edward R. Murrow Press Fellow at the Council on Foreign Relations and a Professor of Practice in Human Rights at Columbia University’s School of International and Public Administration.
 She is the author of the award-winning book, The Morning They Came For Us: Dispatches from Syria, which has been translated into 25 languages and was deemed “searing and necessary” by the New York Times.
 She is the author of eight other books on war and conflict, most recently The Vanishing, chronicling the disappearance of Christian minorities, published in 2021.

-Janine has reported widely on war, conflict, and its aftermath for nearly 30 years in the Middle East, the Balkans, and Africa.
+Janine has reported widely on war, conflict, and its aftermath in the Middle East, the Balkans, and Africa.
 She has investigated human rights abuses on four continents.
 She is the subject of two long-format documentaries, including the widely acclaimed 7 Days in Syria and Bearing Witness.
 Her TED talk “What I Saw in the War” has received over 1 million views on YouTube.
 In 2016, she was awarded the International Women Media Foundation’s prestigious COURAGE Award.

 Janine is also non-resident International Security Fellow at the New America Foundation and an Associate Fellow at The Geneva Centre for Security Policy.
 She is a former Ochberg Fellow at Columbia University’s School of Journalism, given in recognition of her work with victims of war trauma.